 - Drink enough water to stay well-hydrated

-Sleep hygiene consists of the habits you practice to have a better night’s sleep.
-By improving your sleep hygiene, you may find that you sleep longer, at the right time, and more restfully.
-Here are some of the habits that contribute to improved sleep:
+Sleep hygiene generally consists of the healthy habits you practice in order to get a good night’s sleep.
+By improving your sleep hygiene, you may find that you sleep longer, at the right time, and are more restful.

 - Avoid alcohol, caffeine, and nicotine too close to your usual bedtime